hnky/pytorch-workshop/Chapter 1 - Setup/lab 1 - Setup Dev.md

    Replace SubscriptionId with the subscriptionid you want to use.
 4. Now this subscription will be used to create your Azure Resources by default

-{% hint style="success" %}
-You are now ready to start developing using Visual Studio Code and a Remote Dev Container
+> You are now ready to start developing using Visual Studio Code and a Remote Dev Container
-{% endhint %}

 ## &#x20;Checklist